 \section{Analysis of minimum-bias events}

-Measurements of inclusive particle spectra belong to basic items in the physics programs of LHC experiments, and they are usually measured regularly at each collision energy.
+Measurements of inclusive particle spectra belong to the basic items in the physics programmes of LHC experiments, and they are usually measured regularly at each collision energy.
 The charged-particle multiplicity is one of the key characteristics of high-energy hadron collisions and has been the subject of many experimental and theoretical studies because, although quite simple to measure, it is quite difficult to describe it in the full measured range.
-Measurements of charged-particle distributions probe the non-pQCD regime where QCD-inspired models implemented in MC event generators are used to describe the data and to constrain free parameters of MC models.
+Measurements of charged-particle distributions probe the non-pQCD regime where QCD-inspired models implemented in MC event generators are used to describe the data and to constrain the free parameters of MC models.
 Accurate description of low-\(p_{\mathrm{T}}\) strong interaction processes is essential for simulating single \(pp\) and pile-up multiple \(pp\) interactions.
 Such \(pp\) measurements are also used as input in many models trying to describe heavy-ion results.

 The results used in this review are based on the \(pp\) data collected at \( \sqrt{s} = 0.9\) -- \(13\)~\TeV\ recorded by the ATLAS experiment \cite{PERF-2007-01} at the LHC \cite{Evans:2008zzb} in 2010 -- 2015 \cite{STDM-2010-01,STDM-2010-06,STDM-2014-19,STDM-2015-02,STDM-2015-17}.
-The data were taken in a special configuration of the LHC with low beam currents and a reduced beam focusing, producing the low mean number of interactions per bunch-crossing in the range \(0.003\) -- \(0.007\).
+The data were taken in a special configuration of the LHC with low beam currents and reduced beam focusing, producing a low mean number of interactions per bunch-crossing in the range of \(0.003\) -- \(0.007\).

 The corrected distributions for primary charged particles in five separate PS regions for events with \(n_{\mathrm{ch}} \ge 2\), \(p_{\mathrm{T}} >100\)~\MeV, \(n_{\mathrm{ch}} \ge 1\), \(p_{\mathrm{T}} >500\)~\MeV\ and \(n_{\mathrm{ch}} \ge 6,\ 20,\ 50\), \(p_{\mathrm{T}} >500\)~\MeV\ are used.
 The results are compared to predictions of models tuned to a wide range of measurements.
 The measured distributions are presented as inclusive-inelastic distributions within a given PS region with minimal model-dependent corrections to facilitate comparisons with models.